Arvato-Systems-Mako-BTR-Stage_shutterstock_699788977

 Air quality monitoring

-Condition monitoring of plants
+Condition monitoring of systems

 Traffic flow management